yahyaelganyni1/authentication_app/README.md

 Rails.application.config.session_store :cookie_store, key: "_authentication_app", domain: "localhost:3000"
 ```

-now lets explain what is happening here
+lets explain

 the `Rails.application.config.session_store :cookie_store` is the session store that will be used

-and the `key: "_authentication_app"` is the key that will be used to encrypt the session
+and the `key: "_authentication_app"` is the key that will be used to encrypt the session and it usually is the name of the app in this case `rails7-authentication` and we add the `_` to the beginning of the name

-and the `domain: "localhost:3000"` is the domain that will be used to store the session
+and the `domain: "localhost:3000"` is the domain that will be used to store the session and it is the same domain that we used in the `cors.rb` file and it is the domain of the frontend app that will be on a different port from the backend app

 ## 5- create a user model

+lets create a user model with email and password

 ```console
 rails g model User email password_digest
 ```

-and migrate the database
+and then we add the migration to the database by running

 ```console
 rails db:migrate